How Location-Based Technologies Are Creating Out-of-Home Advertising Markets of the Future

 - Italian media group RCS geo-fenced 200,000 square meters for the final two days of the 2015 Giro D'Italia, serving 45,000 impressions to 30,000 individuals with iPhones via Apple's iBeacon system

 - French supermarket chain Auchan instigated a beacon-based system of navigation and promotion for customers traversing one of its largest (31,000 feet) outlets in Ukraine

 - In 2016, a new system of proximity sensors helped NBA team Orlando Magic increase app adoption by 30%, as well as boosting ticket sales by 233%

 However, new customer profiling and tracking procedures are not limited to major event producers or large-scale service providers or retailers: in Australia, one coffee-shop uses customers' biometric data (with their permission) to improve service via home-spun facial recognition technology.
 Dutch real estate agents Makelaardij Hoekstra use the Lightcurb beacon framework to provide property viewers with virtual information on site.
 Finally, a library in Orlando, Florida, provides patrons with welcome messages and virtual guides through a beacon-enabled app.

 Geofencing and other established and emerging location-based technologies offer unparalleled opportunities to gather actionable data about your customers' shopping habits when they are in proximity to your store.
-These technologies can also offer deeper insights to on-premises consumer behavior, but OOH campaigns can be equally effective when the goal is conversion or acquisition of a new customer.
+While these technologies also offer deeper insights into on-premises consumer behavior, OOH campaigns can be equally effective when the goal is conversion or acquisition of a new customer.

 To wrap up, these are the key ways to approach OOH marketing:

-- finally, have some fun with the amazing possibilities for 'real-world' interactive marketing and analytics, so that the enthusiasm can express itself in enjoyable and rewarding location-based campaigns
+- Finally, have some fun with the amazing possibilities for 'real-world' interactive marketing and analytics, so that this enthusiasm can express itself in enjoyable and rewarding location-based campaigns

 WANT TO START A PROJECT?